HIV after starting ART in detail

 - If your doctor says that your CD4 count is too high to need treatment, and you want to start ART, say that you want to reduce the risk to your partners.

-- Many clinics offer very early ART as soon as the HIV test is confirmed.
+- Many clinics now offer ART as soon as the HIV test is confirmed.
 Starting ART on the same day or week you are diagnosed is a choice that can make it easier to come to terms with being HIV positive.

 - Several studies have reported very positive results from offering ART when someone is diagnosed.
 This can be on the same day or in the same week.

 - HIV is already being treated while coming to terms with being HIV positive.

 - These studies had very high of uptake when people are given this choice.
 Rather than taking weeks or months of referrals and seeing specialists, ART is working immediately.

 - Viral load became undetectable more quickly in these studies.

 Long-term ART: summary

 - ART has dramatically changed the outcome for people living with HIV.

 - More than 20 years of experience shows ART is effective and with low risk.